National Police Corps (Netherlands): Tasks

 Within the police, several departments are occupied with parts of these main tasks.

-Communications centre
+Communications center

 All calls to the national police number 0900-8844 come in around the clock.

 Systems in use

-For a number of years, the communications centres have used the Gemeenschappelijk Meldkamer Systeem (Common Communications Centre System, GMS).
+For a number of years, the communications centers have used the Gemeenschappelijk Meldkamer Systeem (Common Communications Center System, GMS).
 This system has a lot of functions.
 In the first place it functions as a plotting screen which displays every unit logged in.
 It also has a database function for procedures and phone numbers necessary for correctly executing police work and it links to the C2000 system and the CityGIS (GPS) system.

-C2000 is the digital, secure communications system and, with CityGIS, police cars can be tracked on a map using GPS, which can be reported to the communications centre using a VDO navigation system.
+C2000 is the digital, secure communications system and, with CityGIS, police cars can be tracked on a map using GPS, which can be reported to the communications center using a VDO navigation system.

 Basic police work

 In the Netherlands basic police work consists of the following tasks: